 This is done with a hosts file on your computer.

-The hosts file maps domain names to specific IP addresses.
+The hosts file can be used to map domain names to specific IP addresses.
 In this step, we will show you how to add an entry for your domain name in the hosts file so that it points to your new host, but only when using your computer.

 Making these changes will allow you to access the files on your new host using your own domain name, while the rest of the world will still be accessing your site from the old host.
 This ensures 100% uptime.

 The first thing you need to do is find the IP address of your new web hosting server.
 To find this, you need to log into your cPanel dashboard and click on expand stats link in the left-hand sidebar.
-This will expand the sidebar showing you information about the status of your server.
-The information you need to copy is the Shared IP Address.
+Your server’s address will be listed as Shared IP Address.

 In the next step, Windows users need to go to Programs » All Programs » Accessories, right click on Notepad and select Run as Administrator.
 A Windows UAC prompt will appear, and you need to click on Yes to launch Notepad with administrator privileges.